Tronald/CoordinateSharp/README.md

  ### Celestial Information

- You may pull the following pieces of celestial information by passing a geodate to a Coordinate object.
+ You may pull the following pieces of celestial information by passing a UTC geographic date to a Coordinate object.
 You may initialize an object with a date or pass it later.
 All dates are assumed to be in UTC.
 Only pass UTC DateTimes.
 You must convert back to local time on your own.

   ```C#
   Coordinate c = new Coordinate(40.57682, -70.75678, new DateTime(2017,3,21));